 Part of the CDC's work has included identifying certain populations that are most at risk for severe illness and death due to the pandemic.
-Based on that work, many at-risk people live in the community served by Saint Luke's Hospital of Kansas City.
+Based on that work, many at-risk people live in the community served by Saint Luke's South Hospital.
 Populations most at risk include: